Lawsuit Investigation Looks into Elderberry Supplements Over Labeling, Health Claims

 Attorneys working with ClassAction.org would like to speak to people who purchased any of the following elderberry products:

 They’re investigating whether these products live up to their advertised claims and whether they were properly labeled under federal guidelines.
-If not, class action lawsuits could help consumers get their money back.
+If not, a class action lawsuit could help consumers get their money back.

-Before attorneys can even consider taking legal action, they need to hear from people who purchased the products to assist with their investigation.
+As they work to determine whether a lawsuit can be filed, the attorneys need to hear from people who purchased the Sambucol Black Elderberry supplements to assist with their investigation.

 Elderberry Health Claims